FranzEricSchneider/flow_videos/README.md

             }
 ```

-#### Training
+#### Classical model training

-TODO: We should be able to pass hyperparameters into the regressors

 The next step is to train various basic regressors against the image stats calculated in data preparation.
-The models will be saved and can be assessed next.
+The models will be saved and can be assessed later.
 Example run of the training tool:

 ```
 ~/flow_videos$ python3 -m assess.train_classic.train --data-dir path/to/data_<timestamp>/ --save-dir /tmp/ --stat <chosen stat> --state-key <state key> --model <model>